-Dr. Karla Moyroga is a Licensed Marriage and Family Therapist.
-She received a Bachelor of Arts in Psychology from California State University, Northridge, a Master of Arts in Counseling Psychology from National University, and Her Psy.D.
-In Clinic Psychology from California Southern University.
-Dr. Mayorga recently published her first book: The Unique Needs of Latina : Before and After a Cancer diagnosis.
+Dr. Karla Mayorga is a Licensed Marriage and Family Therapist.
+She received a Bachelor of Arts in Psychology from California State University – Northridge, a Master of Arts in Counseling Psychology from National University and a Psy.D. in Clinical Psychology from California Southern University.
+Dr. Mayorga recently published her first book: The Unique Needs of Latinas: Before and After a Cancer diagnosis.
 She has extensive experience and knowledge working with diverse populations who are experiencing stress.

 Stephanie Morgan Ed.D.
 LMFT

 Dr. Stephanie Morgan is a licensed marriage and family therapist.
 She received her Ed.D in leadership with an emphasis in psychology from University of the Cumberlands, her M.A. in Counseling psychology from Argosy University, and her B.S in Human Services from California State University, Fullerton.
 Her doctoral research focused on leadership in graduate marriage and family therapy programs and student perception of competency.
 She is the director and clinical supervisor at a private outpatient counseling clinic where she is specialized in the treatment of eating disorders and other addictive and compulsive behaviors and disorders.